 Storage

-The Cuddura cull’ova can be stored for about 5 days under a cake dome or inside an airtight container.
+Cuddura cull’ova keep for about 5 days under a cake dome or inside an airtight container.

-Can washing raw eggs increase the risk of contamination with bacteria like Salmonella?
+Can washing raw eggs increase the risk of contamination by bacteria like Salmonella?

-Baking at 392°F for 20-23 minutes kills bacteria, including Salmonella, both on the shell’s surface and those that might have entered the egg.
+Baking at 392°F for 20-23 minutes kills bacteria, including Salmonella, both those on the shell surface and those that may have penetrated inside the egg.

-So, if you prefer washing them for extra visual and external hygiene, the subsequent high-temperature baking makes the egg safe to consume.
+So, if you prefer to wash them for greater visual and external hygiene reassurance, subsequent high-temperature oven baking makes the egg safe for consumption.